imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 order by 1,2
 ```

-b) Looking at Total Cases versus Population.
-This shows what percentage of population that got covid
+4) Looking at Total Cases versus Population.
+This shows what percentage of population that got covid.
 ```sql
 Select Location, date, total_cases, Population, (total_cases/population)*100 as PercentPopulationInfected From PortfolioProject..CovidDeaths